lodash/lodash/README.md

 # Lo-Dash <sup>v0.2.0</sup>

-Lo-Dash, from the devs behind [jsPerf.com](http://jsperf.com), is a drop-in replacement for Underscore.js that delivers [performance improvements](http://jsperf.com/lodash-underscore#filterby=family), bug fixes, and additional features.
+A drop-in replacement for Underscore.js, from the devs behind [jsPerf.com](http://jsperf.com), that delivers [performance improvements](http://jsperf.com/lodash-underscore#filterby=family), bug fixes, and additional features.

 Lo-Dash’s performance is gained by avoiding slower native methods, instead opting for simplified non-ES5 compliant methods optimized for common usage, and by leveraging function compilation to reduce the number of overall function calls.